mozilla-services/heka-node/docs/source/config.rst

   will be 6, "Informational".

 disabledTimers
-  Metlog natively supports "timer" behavior, which will calculate the amount of elapsed time taken by an operation and send that data along as a message to the back end.
+  Heka natively supports "timer" behavior, which will calculate the amount of elapsed time taken by an operation and send that data along as a message to the back end.
 Each timer has a string token identifier.
 Because the act of calculating code performance actually impacts code performance, it is sometimes desirable to be able to activate and deactivate timers on a case by case basis.
 The `disabledTimers` value specifies a set of timer ids for which the client should NOT actually generate messages.
-Metlog will attempt to minimize the run-time impact of disabled timers, so the price paid for having deactivated timers will be very small.
+Heka will attempt to minimize the run-time impact of disabled timers, so the price paid for having deactivated timers will be very small.
 Note that the various timer ids should be newline separated.